U8NWXD/DicePassCLI/README.md

 # DicePassCLI
-Command-line interface for generating memorable word-based passphrases like with the DicePass technique
+Command-line interface for generating memorable word-based passphrases like with the DicePass technique.